padj/padj/README.md

 - 👋 Hi, I’m @padj and I'm a data scientist in health economics.
 - ✨ UG in aerospace engineering and PhD in fluid dynamics and individual-based modelling (University of Leeds).
-- 👀 I’m interested in machine learning, heuristic optimisation, and predictive modelling, and their application to health.
+- 👀 I’m interested in machine learning, heuristic optimisation, predictive modelling, and their application to health and pharma.
 - 🌱 I'm big on nature, being outside, plants, and mountains.

 <!---